eliranwong/gobible/README.md

 * Opening multiple references in one go
 * Loading content in multiple tabs and windows
 * Light and dark themes

-You may also try our full-featured bible app written in python:

-<b>Unique Bible App https://github.com/eliranwong/UniqueBible</b>

 # Install on Windows